Donna Troy: The New 52 and DC Rebirth

 Titans Hunt led into the DC Rebirth initiative, which brought back more popular elements of past continuity after former Titan Wally West returns to the DC Universe and reunites his friends.
 He explains to his fellow Titans how 10 years were stolen from their lives as a result of unknown forces, partially accounting for the discrepancies.
 Donna and her friends then reform the Titans.
 On touching Wally in Titans Rebirth #1, Donna has her childhood memories of Wally restored.
 Later, the Titans (vol. 2) Annual #1 (May 2017) reconciles the two accounts of Donna's history — recent magical creation or longtime ally of Wonder Woman — revealing that Donna was, as in the New 52 story, created out of clay to destroy Wonder Woman, but the Amazons later gave her false memories of being an orphan rescued by Wonder Woman.
 This allowed Donna to be more than a living weapon, and to establish a stable life.
 Though Donna was heartbroken by the revelation, she was supported by her Titans colleagues, who affirmed their friendship.

 Donna remains a main character in the Titans series at DC after the team was broken up by the Justice League and reformed by Nightwing with supervision from the League this time.
 After Dick Grayson was shot in the head by KGBeast, Donna becomes leader of the team while he is recovering from his injury and amnesia.

 In the Infinite Frontier era, Donna's original origin story is restored and her backstory is a close approximation of her complete publication history.
 In Titans Annual 2025, Donna receives a message from her biological father, and intends to meet him, only to discover he has recently died.
-She learns Lou was a gay man who impregnated her mother, Dorothy, while he was young and "deeply closeted", leading to his abandoning Dorthy, who died shortly after putting Donna up for adoption.
+She learns Lou was a gay man who impregnated her mother, Dorothy, while he was young and "deeply closeted", leading to his abandoning Dorothy, who died shortly after putting Donna up for adoption.
 After starting a new life for himself, Lou spent years trying to make contact with his estranged daughter before realising that she had become the famous superhero Wonder Girl, after which time he "followed her career religiously" but was afraid to make contact.
 Donna bonds with her father's husband Carlos and meets his firehouse colleagues.
 However, Carlos does not tell her about the existence of her biological half-sister, Zoe Rivera.
 The story's epilogue imagines that Donna's son Robert is being cared for by Lou and Dorothy in heaven.